 Woman and her children in Timor-Leste.
 In a country where historic conflict has drastically impacted the environment and community dynamics, CI is helping to spark dialogue between local community members and government officials to promote peace through conservation agreements. (© Conservation International/photo by Lynn Tang)

-This is the second blog in Human Nature’s series on environmental peacebuilding, which chronicles CI’s growing role in this emerging field of research.
+This is the second blog in our series on environmental peacebuilding, which chronicles CI’s growing role in this emerging field of research.
 Today’s post focuses on our case study in Timor-Leste.

 In my tiny, half-an-island country of Timor-Leste, cemeteries smell of jasmine and come to life on All Saints’ Day.
 Families have picnics and kids roam wild over the tombstones.
 Here, stepping on somebody else’s family tombstones is not seen as an offense but as the norm; after all, since there isn’t enough land to hold so many graves, not stepping on one is impossible unless you have mastered levitation.